JetsonHacksNano/buildKernelAndModules/README.md

 $ ./copyImage.sh
 $ echo "New Image created and placed in /boot"
 ```
+You may need to modify the _/boot/extlinux/extlinux.conf_ to reflect the changes.

 ### editConfig.sh
 Edit the .config file located in _**/usr/src/kernel/kernel-4.9**_ This file must be present (from the getKernelSources.sh script) before launching the file.
 Note that if you change the local version, you will need to make both the kernel and modules and install them.